 During the school year students have the chance to explore a wide variety of techniques and processes such as drawing, painting, ceramics, graphic design, photography and drypoint printing.
 Senior year students visit Blackchurch Print Studio to create etchings based on prior research.
 There is also an opportunity to participate in a classical life drawing class in the Drawing Studio, Merrion Square.
 Both of these workshops enhance appreciation of Art and foster a deeper understanding of the process of creating Art.

 A highlight of the school year is always the Junk Kouture Fashion Competition.
 Junk Kouture is a national competition for young designers who are tasked with the challenge of using everyday junk materials to create striking works of wearable art.
-Our students have consistently achieved success in the competition and we are very excited that three of our costumes are finalists for the 2019 Junk Kouture Grand Final.
-With over 1,400 entries, qualification for the final is a testament to the diligence, creativity and work ethic of our students.
+Our students have consistently achieved success in the competition and reaching the national final on many occasions.
+This success is a testament to the diligence, creativity and work ethic of our students.